placeholder-account/SillyTavern-Undertale/README.md

 2. (Optional) Customization per character:
    1. To the public/sounds folder add a folder named {{char}} and inside a file named voice.mp3.
 You can find UT character voices online, personally I got them from a random website.
    2. Create a sprite folder in the public folder.
 Inside also add a {{char}} folder with two folders named "thinking" and "talking" inside of it.
 Inside of those go emotion.png, one with the mouth open.
+      - A more thorough step-by-step guide:

+        a.
+For every emotion there should be a:

+        - public/sprite/{{char}}/thinking/emotion.png
+        - public/sprite/{{char}}/talking/emotion.png

+        b.
+Tell the AI to use "emotion"

+        c.
+AI puts [sprite emotion="emotion"]
    3. Go into the fonts/fonts.json file in the extension and put "{{char}}": "Fontname" like the others.
 3. Turn on the extension.
 4. Tell the AI in the PHI how to format its message.
 Here is an example prompt: